JakubBartoszewicz/DeePaC/README.md

 ### With Docker (also recommended)

+Requirements:
-Requirements: install [Docker](https://docs.docker.com/get-docker/) on your host machine.
+* install [Docker](https://docs.docker.com/get-docker/) on your host machine.
-For GPU support, you have to install the [NVIDIA Docker support](https://github.com/NVIDIA/nvidia-docker) as well.
+* For GPU support, you have to install the [NVIDIA Docker support](https://github.com/NVIDIA/nvidia-docker) as well.

 See [TF Docker installation guide](https://www.tensorflow.org/install/docker) and the [NVIDIA Docker support installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for details.
+The guide below assumes you have Docker 19.03 or above.

 You can then pull the desired image:
 ```